Calling all Data and Technology Professionals to Participate: 2025 OMG Semantic Augmentation Challenge

 While not required, we would be especially interested in files that can be described in and/or mapped to RDF.
 Individuals and teams alike are welcome to enter.

 The meaning of the columns of the dataset should be mapped to common and citable resources.
 We will expect at least one mapping to the Financial Industry Business Ontology (FIBO), and to OGC GeoSPARQL or GeoNames, but we also expect citations to a variety of other types of resources that will demonstrate the robustness of the mapping approach, for example.
+For more details about the problem and the Challenge itself, please click here for the full description.

 TERMS AND CONDITIONS: